Your Complete HR Compliance Checklist

 Fair Labor Standards Act

-The FLSA requires compliance with minimum wage, overtime, child labor laws and provides guidelines for classifying employees as exempt or nonexempt.
+The FLSA requires compliance with minimum wage, overtime, and child labor laws and provides guidelines for classifying employees as exempt or nonexempt.
 Check that you have systems in place for correctly paying overtime wages and keeping track of employee hours.

 Equal Employment Opportunity Commission